Priority Management

 | inputlookup trackme_dsm_tenant_feeds-secops | eval keyid=_key

-``` in this example, we leverage a Splunk lookup files referencing indexes and used to define the field priority_external ```
+``` In this example, we leverage a Splunk lookup file referencing indexes and used to define the field priority_external ```

 | lookup feeds_priorities.csv index as data_index OUTPUT priority as priority_external